ForestAdmin/agent-nodejs/docs/under-the-hood/data-model/typing.md

 {% hint style="info" %}

 - Fields using composite types are not sortable and do not implement validation
-- Only fields which are an array of a primitive type are filterable (depending on data source)
+- Only fields which are an array of a primitive type are filterable (depending on the data source)

 {% endhint %}